meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: True

-Gives the `limit` search parameter used for the query.
+Returns the `limit` search parameter used for the query.

 > See 1.2.1.5 `limit` section.